 It’s self-evident that drinking and driving is a lethal combo.
 Every day, 28 American deaths in crashes involving intoxicated drivers, according to the Centers for Disease Control and Prevention.

 Most countries do not classify impaired driving as a criminal or felony offense, which is excellent news for those facing a DUI charge.
 Most countries have no problem admitting someone with a single DUI conviction unless the violation is severe enough to warrant jail/prison term.
-This is where DUI attorneys are well aware of.
+This is what DUI attorneys are well aware of.
 Compared to the United States, Canada is one of the few countries that consider a DUI an inadmissible offense and may deny entry to individuals convicted.

 Can you still travel around New York having DUI concerns in my records?